 On average, the cost of utilities for a coffee shop is around $500 per month.
 This includes expenses such as water, electricity, and gas.
 However, depending on the location and size of the business, these costs can vary widely.
 For example, in areas with high energy costs, such as California, the cost of utilities may be significantly higher.

 Marketing and advertising are essential to attract customers and promote your own coffee shop.
-The following are the primary costs associated with marketing and advertising:
+The following are the primary costs associated with marketing for a coffee shop:

 This includes business cards, flyers, and brochures.